 In 1954, the classic experiment by Sigelman et al demonstrated that ocular surface changes associated with neurotropic keratitis in denervated animals persist despite tarsorrhaphy, suggesting a trophic effect of the corneal nerves.
 Evidence suggests that sensory neuron loss leads to a severe depletion of acetylcholine in an otherwise acetylcholine rich tissue, resulting in a relative decrease in epithelial cell growth.

-Other studies attributed the depletion of substance P associated with sensory denervation as the cause of the changes associated with neurotrophic keratitis.
+Depletion of substance P associated with sensory denervation can lead to changes associated with neurotrophic keratitis by affecting both epithelial cell and keratocyte migration.
+Substance P binds to the high-affinity neurokinin-1 receptor (NK-1R).
 It has been reported that substance P administered with insulinlike growth factor 1 (IGF-1) or EGF synergistically facilitates corneal epithelial migration and adhesion.
 Nakamura and coworkers (1999) determined that only the four-amino-acid sequence (FGLM) from the C terminal of substance P is necessary.
-This finding has implications for the clinical use of topically applied neuropeptides, since full-length peptides are more readily degraded and inactivated by peptidases in the tear film and corneal epithelium.
+In addition, synthetic peptide containing four amino acids from C terminal of IGF-1 was found to have synergistic effect on corneal epithelial cell migration.
+This finding has implications for the clinical use of topically applied neuropeptides, since full-length peptides are more readily degraded and inactivated by peptidases and are associated with more side effects.

 The exposure of the bare corneal stroma to its environment secondary to deficient or impaired epithelial wound healing is thought to contribute to stromal degradation through environmental factors, cytokines, lytic enzymes, and neutrophils in the tear film.
 Direct neutrophil adhesion to the corneal stroma theoretically allows hydrolytic and collagenolytic enzymes, including MMP-8 (neutrophil collagenase), to contribute to the degradation of the corneal stromal extracellular matrix.